tira-io/teaching-ir-with-shared-tasks/README.md

 We took inspiration from some great tutorials and resources out there.
 Of course, our resources should not replace but complement them:

 - [The PyTerrier Tutorial](https://github.com/terrier-org/ecir2021tutorial)

+## For teachers

+We maintain a set of CLI tools for teachers that automate most of the administrative steps of our course concept.
+Check out our [separate documentation](teaching.md) to learn more.

 ## Contributing